Assisted Pull Ups & Progression Guidе

 Strength training with isometric contractions produces large but highly angle-specific adaptations.
 To contrast the contractile mode of isometric versus dynamic training, but diminish the strong angle specificity effect, we compared the strength gains produced by isometric training at four joint angles with conventional dynamic training.1

-Once you build a strength-base and proper form through a progression of isometrics, you will then begin to move dynamically with the battle rope and on the pull-up bar.
+Once you build a strength-base and proper form through a pull up progression of isometrics, you will then begin to move dynamically with the battle rope and on the pull-up bar.

 If you are overweight or obese, it may take longer to build the necessary strength to lift your body at the pull-up bar.
 I would highly recommend losing unnecessary body weight to make the pull-ups much easier (6-25% body fat for males, and 14-32% body fat for females2, which is pulled from athletes to average people, before obesity).

-Here is the progression, which you can add into your normal workout 3 days per week (like Monday, Wednesday, and Friday or Tuesday, Thursday, and Saturday):
+Here is the pull up progression, which you can add into your normal pull up workout 3 days per week (like Monday, Wednesday, and Friday or Tuesday, Thursday, and Saturday):

 Week 1 - 20 Seconds of Isometric Max Engagements at All 5 Angles